Discovering fast-casual dining

-While nouvelle cuisine is having a comeback in the column inches of New York food reviews and raw veganism is surging on social media, fast casual remains the global grub – and the hottest ticket on UK shores.
+While nouvelle cuisine has had a recent comeback in the column inches of New York food reviews and raw veganism is surging on social media, fast casual remains the global grub – and the hottest ticket on UK shores.
 Click through the pages of online eat-sites and the scene is sizzling.
 Visit Wahaca in Bristol for a taste of Mexico and to take in the murals by local street artist Will Barras; drop by Red Panda on Gandy Street in Exeter for authentic Asian street food; tuck into an MC Elvis burger made from Cornish beef at The Meat Counter in Falmouth – each one a little bit of escapism on a plate.

 “What connects all Time Out Markets is a carefully curated mix of top culinary and cultural talent, capturing the soul of each city,” says Didier.
 “The execution of each market is completely local.
 We choose the types of food that are hallmarks of the area, we handpick outstanding chefs and artists, and even the design is a reflection of the city.

 “They’re all unique places but they all have outstanding food and a relaxed atmosphere in common.
 They’re designed for people to come together around communal tables, to eat, drink, and talk.”
 What more could you want?
 These are accelerated times – and thanks to fast casual, our appetite is keeping up.

 Neil’s American road trip

 Pig and Khao, New York